 The meta-data.infdb File

-Currently the admin can only change i.e. have an effect on the /data/infinitydb-home/data/default/meta-data.infdb, which is actually a standard InfinityDB Encrypted database file with its password in /data/infinitydb-home/meta-data-password/default/meta-data-password.
+Currently the admin can only change i.e. have an effect on the contents of /data/infinitydb-home/data/default/meta-data.infdb, which is actually a standard InfinityDB Encrypted database file with its password in /data/infinitydb-home/meta-data-password/default/meta-data-password.
 The admin can only access or make changes from inside the web console, which means a server must be running.
 Thus the server admin is isolated from the root user, i.e. the system administrator and vice versa.

 There is currently no way (in version 6.0.x) to change or ‘rotate’ the metadata password in the file /data/infinitydb-home/meta-data-password/default/meta-data-password, and when that becomes possible in a future version, you will need to keep the association between that password and the particular meta-data.infdb files that it corresponds to, such as in files or subdirectories under /data/infinitydb-home/meta-data-password.
 This will all become automatic, but until then, just keep both the meta-data.infdb and its password safe.
 If in the future you change the password and securely erase all copies of the previous password, then of course all backups or disclosed copies of the meta-data.infdb become inaccessible (they are ‘crypto-shredded’).
 You should keep the permissions on at least the password tight.